The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - The operation may fail due to the transaction logs being filled up at multiple intervals based on the data to be purged.
 You must shrink the Transaction logs when required and run

-For further assistance, file a support request with VMware Technical Support and note this Knowledge Base article ID (1025914) in the problem description.
-For more information, see Filing a Support Request in My VMware (2006985).
+- filing a support request with VMware Technical Support, see Filing a Support Request in My VMware (2006985).
+Note this Knowledge Base article ID (1025914) in the problem description.

 Note: When the vCenter Database has been purged, you may notice an improvement in the performance of the vSphere Client connected to the vCenter Server.